 [OPTIONS]

-are the various optional flags or parameters that can be used to customize the behavior of Wget, while [URL]
+are the various optional flags or parameters to customize Wget's behavior, while [URL]

-is the URL of the file to be downloaded.ย
+is the URL of the file you want to download.

-All available options or flags are found using the Wget help command above.
-Here are a few of the most frequently used:
+Here are a few of the most frequently used commands:

 -